Gene7oh/google-homepage/README.md

 ## Google Clone Project

 A convienient link that actually points to an address: [The Odin Project](https://theodinproject.com/course/webdevelopent-101/lessons/html-css)

-The start of a small journal
+The start of a small journal.

-Corrections:
-Correct spelling errors
-Create Ordered list
-With a sublist
- Correct link format
- maybe
+Corrections List:

+* Spelling corrections thru out

+* Unordered list created for journal items.

+  * Various markdown tutorials.